Music and Sappyfest-inspired Zines

 To celebrate the long weekend of music, art, and community love that is Sappyfest, we have highlighted our favourite indie music and Sappy-inspired zines from the Owens’ Teeny Tiny Zine Library.
 These zines document Sappyfests of years gone by, offer tips to enjoy the festival, review beloved bands, share playlists, and fill in missing gaps in mainstream media coverage of music.

-Zines and music have always gone hand-in-hand, with early music fanzines dating back to the 30’s and flourishing during the 1970’s as a vital source to spread information about punk music.
+Zines and music have always gone hand in hand, with early music fanzines dating back to the 1930s and flourishing during the 1970s as a vital source for spreading information about punk music.
 Today, music zines cover all genres, often containing art, record reviews, and interviews with artists.

 Sappyfest-inspired Zines